OfficeDev/Microsoft-Teams-Shifts-WFM-Connectors/Kronos-Shifts-Connector/README.md

 * Kronos WFC endpoint
 * SuperUser Name
 * SuperUser password
+* You will also need to be aware of the Kronos session timeout value as we use this when caching the session token
 Review and ensure users, org levels and jobs are properly setup in Kronos system

 2. Microsoft Teams Shifts App - Access to Teams Deployment with Shifts App